 A nuclear export inhibitor, selinexor (Xpovio), kills tumor cells by holding back a protein called XPO1.
 The FDA approved it for certain people who have myeloma and who've tried at least four other kinds of treatment with no success.

-Antibody drug conjugates: Belantamab mafodotin-blmf (Blenrep), is currently the only drug classified as a BCMA (B-cell maturation antigen) inhibitor.
+B-cell maturation antigen (BCMA) targeting agent.
+Belantamab mafodotin-blmf (Blenrep) is classified as a BCMA (B-cell maturation antigen) inhibitor.
 It's a combination of a monoclonal antibody and a toxin.
 It is prescribed when you've already been treated with at least four other therapies and attacks the protein protecting the cancer cell so that the toxin can kill it.

 Stem Cell Transplant